ten7/handbook.ten7.com/_pages/05_howwedothings.md

 Payroll is processed biweekly, and your salary will be direct deposited every other Friday.
 When you receive your first paycheck, please verify that taxes, insurance, and 401(k), were accurately deducted.

 We use [Gusto](https://gusto.com/) to keep track of payroll - you’ll receive an invitation to setup your account for direct deposit.

-### Business Expenses

-You’ll receive a corporate American Express card to use on any TEN7 business-related expenses like travel, conferences, client lunches and so on.
-We don’t have hard and fast rules about things like _per diems; we just ask that you use your best judgement and keep expenses reasonable.
-It’s always okay to ask if you’re unsure.

 ## Tools